Are you one of those who wondered about wet and dry kitchens? Step into the world of modern cooking spaces, where functionality meets style!

 The Wet Kitchen

-The wet kitchen is the more functional kitchen reserved for heavy or greasy cooking.
-It resembles more commercial features, like tiled walls and floors, exhaust hoods over the ovens, great ventilation, larger windows, and deeper sinks.
+The wet kitchen is the more functional kitchen reserved for heavy/greasy cooking and resembles more commercial features, like tiled walls and floors, exhaust hoods over the ovens, great ventilation, larger windows, and deeper sinks.
+Occasionally, you can find wet and dry kitchens with varying counters as well, with more durable countertops throughout the wet kitchen, like granite instead of quartz or laminate.

 The Dry Kitchen